Yukon-Literacy-Coalition/ylc_website_v2/src/_craft/2021-09-17-pipe-cleaner-bouquet.md

 ---
 title: Pipe Cleaner Bouquet
 isArchived: false
-description: Join Stephanie in making a bouquet of flowers with pipe cleaners.
+description: "Join Stephanie in making a bouquet of flowers with pipe cleaners.
-  It's the perfect gift for that special someone!
+  It's the perfect gift for that special someone! *Time: 6:37*"
 thumbnail: /uploads/screen-shot-2021-09-17-at-12.19.18-pm.png
 contentBlocks:
   - contentBlock: